Casetify Limited Edition Pokémon Case Collection review: Gotta collect 'em all!

 Casetify Pokémon Impact and Neon Sand Cases: The Bottom Line

-for Impact for Neon Sand
+for Neon Sand

 Casetify has launched a fun new collection of tech acessories that is sure to appeal to any Pokémon fan.
 There's a lot of choices in this collection, and with the customization options, the possibilities are endless!
 Out of the two cases that I received, I prefer the Impact one, but the Neon Sand is definitely a fun addition.
 If you're a fan of Pokémon and are looking for a case to go with your Pokémon Go outings, then this Casetify collection is definitely worth taking a look at.